The McGuire Sisters: End to the group's public appearances

 They retired from public appearances in 1968, giving their last performance that year on The Ed Sullivan Show.
 Phyllis McGuire continued to perform solo for a time.
 The demise of the group is often attributed to Phyllis' long-standing personal relationship with mobster Sam Giancana (although for years she claimed that their friendship was strictly platonic), which reportedly led to the group's blacklisting.

 During one of his 1960s court appearances for which Phyllis was subpoenaed, Giancana told reporters outside the courthouse, "Phyllis knows everything" about the rumored unethical behaviors of John F. Kennedy and his brother Robert.
 Giancana was shot in 1975 by an unknown gunman thought to be Dominic "Butch" Blasi, his closest confidante and right hand man of sorts.

+Giancana asked CIA cut-out Robert Maheu to place a wire in Phyllis' room, as he suspected her of having an affair with comedian Dan Rowan.
+Although Maheu acquiesced, the device was not planted because the agent who had been given the task of planting it was arrested.
+Attorney General Robert F. Kennedy prohibited the prosecution of the agent and Maheu, who was soon linked to the wire attempt, at the CIA's request.

 Phyllis resided for decades in a famously showcased mansion in Las Vegas, boasting its own beauty parlor, a swan moat, and a replica of the Eiffel Tower which actually rose through the home's roof.
 When asked by Barbara Walters during a 1980s ABC-TV 20/20 interview from within the mansion if any of the money to build the lavish home came from Giancana, Phyllis denied the suggestion, claiming that she invested heavily in oil when the sisters were at the height of their popularity.
 In the same interview, she acknowledged that her relationship with Giancana was in fact a love affair, saying, "When I met him, I did not know who he was, and he was not married, and I was an unmarried woman.
 And according to the way I was brought up, there was nothing wrong with that.
 And I didn't find out until sometime later really who he was, and I was already in love."